That Was the Year That Was in Rye Real Estate

 Nancy Neuman of Coldwell Banker Residential Brokerage, who has been in the business longer than most, described 2019 market as “volatile”.
 She believes the decrease in the SALT deduction is the biggest factor.

 “The sellers, who might not have been quite ready to sell, have listed their houses in the hopes that they can reduce their expenses.
-The buyers in high price points seem to be more focused on the amount of the property taxes.”
+The buyers in high price points seem to be more focused on the amount of the premier estate properties fort lauderdale taxes.”

 Susan Reische, who heads up William Raveis, is hopeful heading into 2020 because she’s started to see an upswing.
 “We listed two houses this month and both are close to contract.
 And for the first time in a while, we’re seeing strong attendance at open houses.”